airladon/ThisIGet/src/content/Math/Geometry_1/Parallelogram/discover/base/content.md

 ### Angles <a name="angles"></a>

-Can you find a relationship between the angles of a parallelgram?
+Can you find a relationship between the angles of a parallelogram?

 <hint>You can use [[interior angles between parallel lines]]((qr,'Math/Geometry_1/AnglesAtIntersections/base/Interior',#00756F)).</hint>